ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 To make connections within the system, we have to be wary of the _types_ of _components_ and _data_, since only certain types of data can be read or processed by certain types of components.

-Another view is _memory view_.
-This would be visualising on a lower level of abstraction what is going on.
-In terms of input-system-output, we can abstract a _computation_ as a _copy transformation of memory_: it takes some memory, copies it (or modifies in place), then modifies the structure of memory (or copy).
+Lastly, we can generalize the notion of _decomposition_ by _layers of abstraction_.
+The trick to understanding things in computer science might be to be able to work in linear fashion down the levels of abstraction, understanding how each one works in a top-to-bottom fashion.

+For example, to understand how a particular snippet of Python library code, we might have to traverse the abstractions, from the snippet code, to the library source code in Python, to the low-level language source code (say a C file for Numpy), then the compiler level, then the processor level, then the memory level, then the transistor level etc (to take the limit in silly example).
+Of course, there are too many levels, and there is a depth of abstraction below which the human mind cannot possibly visualise, so the idea would be to get as far down as possible.

+One could also 'skip levels' to get a 'intuitive feel', similar to how one might have an intuitive feel of an outline of a proof in mathematics instead of deriving the entire thing.
+This would allow one to get calibrate his level of understanding to something good enough, given time constraints.

 So to summarize:

 1. Think in terms of systems and components.
 2. Graphical thinking: draw out a graphical view of the system.
-3. Memory view: at lower levels, envision what the memory is doing.
+3. Abstraction layers: from top to bottom.
+Linear.

 Not very elegant, but I think this works for now.
-I'll be practicing graphical view understanding the codebase at my current role.
+I'll be practicing this style of thinking working on the codebase at my current role.

 <blockquote>